hovancik/stretchly/README.md

 ## Default behavior

-When you run *Stretchly* for the first time, you are presented with a Welcome window that allows you to change the language, review the settings, view the online tutorial or simply continue with the default settings.
+When you run *Stretchly* for the first time, you are presented with a Welcome window that allows you to change the language, review the preferences, view the online tutorial or simply continue with the default preferences.

 <img src="welcome.png" height="340">